Artur Aleksanyan

 Artur Aleksanyan (Արթուր Ալեքսանյան, born 21 October 1991) is an Armenian Greco-Roman wrestler.
-He is an Olympic Champion (2016) as well as silver medalist (2021) and bronze medalist (2012), a four-time World Champion (2014, 2015, 2017, 2022), and a five-time European Champion (2012, 2013, 2014, 2018, 2020).
+He is an Olympic Champion (2016) as well as silver medalist (2021, 2024) and bronze medalist (2012), a four-time World Champion (2014, 2015, 2017, 2022), and a seven-time European Champion (2012, 2013, 2014, 2018, 2020, 2023, 2024).
 Aleksanyan is the second Olympic gold medalist of Armenia since regaining independence in 1991 and is the most decorated Olympian of independent Armenia as well.
-He has been nicknamed the "White Bear" and is one of the most renowned Armenian athletes of the 21st century.
+He has been nicknamed the "White Bear" by a sport journalist Karen Giloyan and is one of the most successful Armenian athletes of the 21st century.

 Career

 Aleksanyan was born in Gyumri.
 He started Greco-Roman wrestling in 2000 under the guidance of his father Gevorg Aleksanyan, an honored coach of Armenia.
 He competed in several junior tournaments and became a Junior World Champion at 84 kg in 2010.
 In 2011, Aleksanyan moved up a weight class to 96 kg and began competing as a senior.

 After winning the Armenian Championship that same year, Aleksanyan joined the Armenian national Greco-Roman wrestling team.
 He made his European Championship debut at the 2011 European Wrestling Championships in Dortmund and won the silver medal.
 The following year, Aleksanyan won a gold medal at the 2012 European Wrestling Championships in Belgrade, winning five matches while only giving up one point.
 Aleksanyan came in first place at the 2012 Olympic Qualification Tournament in Sofia shortly afterwards and won the right to participate at the 2012 Summer Olympics in London.
 In the opening round he defeated Daigoro Timoncini (Italy) and in quarterfinals lost to eventual champion Ghasem Rezaei (Iran), but in the repechage rounds defeated Cenk Ildem (Turkey) and Yunior Estrada (Cuba) to win a bronze medal.

 He won another gold medal at the 2013 European Wrestling Championships in Tbilisi, making him a two-time European Champion.
 Upon returning home, the Mayor of Gyumri Samvel Balasanyan received Aleksanyan and congratulated the athlete on his recent victory in the European Championships.
 Balasanyan thanked Aleksanyan for restating the sporting legacy of Gyumri with his performance and awarded him directly.
 Later that year he won a silver medal at the 2013 World Wrestling Championships in Budapest.

 In 2014, Aleksanyan won the gold medal at the 2014 European Wrestling Championships in Vantaa, winning his third European Championship, and later that year also won the gold medal at the 2014 World Wrestling Championships in Tashkent.
 This was the first World Championship of his senior career.
 He defeated Ghasem Rezaei in the semifinals, avenging his Olympic loss, and defeated Oliver Hassler (Germany) in the finals.
 Aleksanyan was voted the Armenian Athlete of the Year for 2014.
 The following year, he won his second World Championships by winning another gold medal at the 2015 World Wrestling Championships in Las Vegas.
 He defeated Rezaei again in the finals.
 Aleksanyan was voted the Armenian Athlete of the Year for 2015, being named the title for a second year in a row.